 Write a paragraph that describes your hometown.
 Give examples of things your see, hear, smell, taste, and touch.
 What does your town look like?
 What sounds do you hear on a moonless summer night?
 Does a river run through town?
 What kinds of trees, bushes, or other plants grow there?
 What foods are most popular or unique in your town?
 What smells are common?
 Ocean air?
 Lilac bushes?read more

 Thank you to all of the schools, libraries, bookstores, community centers and writing groups all across the country that helped to make I Love To Write Day our biggest one yet.
-November 15, 2012 will mark the tenth year of I Love To Write Day.
+November 15, 2015 will mark the 13th year of I Love To Write Day.
 To read about some of the events that took place, please click here.

 To register for I Love To Write Day, contact email@example.com

-Read the 2012 I Love To Write Press Release
+Read the 2015 I Love To Write Press Release (coming soon)

 Questions & Answers about I Love To Write Day